diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

 tp_basicsize and tp_itemsize work in tandem to define how much space the object will need. tp_basicsize is the size of the actual structure. tp_itemsize should be 0 for all objects that aren't variable in size.
 For varObjects it represents the size of a single stored item.
-Togheter with the ob_size field it defines how much memory the stored elements occupy.
+Together with the ob_size field it defines how much memory the stored elements occupy.

 tp_flags is used for various reasons.
-Usually it should have at least Py_TPFLAGS_DEFAULT set.
+Usually, it should have at least Py_TPFLAGS_DEFAULT set.
 We have a few [choices](https://github.com/python/cpython/blob/364f0b0f19cc3f0d5e63f571ec9163cf41c62958/Include/object.h#L294) here:

 | Flag | Use |